EnnoKalbfell/autozon/Backend/autozon/README.md

 # Some authentication methods are not working
 Try to create a new jwt secret (php artisan jwt:secret).
 This might help.

+# Testing
+Unit tests can be run with the following command: php artisan test